josswe26/pura-vida-spa/README.md

 * Present the treatments offered and information about them in order to attract more customers.

-* Provide the customer with useful information tha can facilitate future interaction with the business.
+* Provide the customer with useful information that can facilitate future interaction with the business.

 * Offer the customers the opportunity to book a treatment once they have decided to visit the business.